icex2/bemanitools/doc/dev/journal/frame-pacing.md

     * IO hardware ezusb with very flaky ezusb code -> lots of sleeps in the code because they could not figure out the right timing for this. the impact on this becomes more apparent once the hardware platform moves into multi core -> flaky USBIO timeouts more frequent
+    * 9th style started off as the MVP for the PC platform. clear evidence for this are the many different revisions and the game was known to be very buggy, especially in the first revisions (TODO ref bemaniwiki).
+It gotten better throughout the revisions but the life span of this version was rather short (TODO how long?) and 10th style followed only X months after. apparently, konami wanted to make up for this to owners by giving owners of 9th style a free software upgrade to 10th style, which consisted of only the HDD, as the code supports the C02 IO and a C02 upgrade dongle with the product code `GEC02JA` (TODO code snippet of security section showing that C02 and D01 dongles work).
+Aside that, konami also released a new dedicated cabinet with D01 and the ezusb 1 IO received an upgrade, the so called "D01" IO.
+The main differences to the "C02" IO are that the hardware is wired up differently.
+It does not support the old style twinkle IO subboard anymore, connectors are different.
+One key difference is that the turntables are now hooked up directly to the IO's FPGA instead of going via a serial connection via the sub-IO board behind the effector panel which reduced latency for the turntable input significantly and improved gameplay experience. this IO hardware/setup was used throughout 10 to 13.
   * Gen 2: 14 to 19
     * D3D9 API
     * Windows XP based